Errichto/youtube/README.md

 # youtube
-codes for my streams and YT videos
+codes for my streams and Youtube Trending Videos